 Emily Susan (born 10 Aug 1882) - had died in infancy on 7 Oct 1883

 Charles Carpenter (christened at St Mary's church on 27 Jun 1884) - was a carpenter before moving to Warlingham, Surrey where he became a builder, dying in March 1958, aged 73 years.
 Strangely he married an Agnes Mary Edwards in Derby in 1913 (another Edwards and Hann partnership!).
 Agnes Mary's father was born in Dorchester and grandfather in Hawkchurch, so it is possible that he and Sidney R Edwards were distantly related

-Florence Sarah (born 13 Feb 1886) - having been an apprentice bookbinder and stationer and acquaintance of Thomas Hardy became a teacher and eventually moved to Twyford, Hampshire where she died, at Rosemary Cottage, 4 The Drove, just short of her 105th birthday, on 25 January 1991
+Florence Sarah (born 13 Feb 1886) - having been an apprentice bookbinder and stationer and acquaintance of Thomas Hardy (who it is now known was her 4th cousin once removed) became a teacher for many years at Beaminster Grammar School and in retirement moved to Twyford, Hampshire - to be with her sister Clara Edith - where she died, at Rosemary Cottage, 4 The Drove, just short of her 105th birthday, on 25 January 1991

-Clara Edith (born 3 Jul 1888) - became a pharmacist's assistant, working for her sister Ellen and her husband, and also lived at Rosemary Cottage, where she died, unmarried, in June 1975 at the age of 86
+Clara Edith (born 3 Jul 1888) - became a pharmacist's assistant, working for her sister Ellen and her husband in their shop at Eastleigh, Hampshire, and also lived at Rosemary Cottage, where she died, unmarried, in June 1975 at the age of 86

 Of all of the children of both of the Prout Bridge families, only five are known to have married - Albert Percy, Arthur Ernest, Julia Mary, Ellen Louise and Charles Carpenter.
 Only one, Ellen Louise, is known to have had any children.